 BAMUM Architectural Display-Model (Madiembi — Caryatid-Supported Ceremonial-House Beistellobjekt)

-An incredibly complex, multi-figure wooden sculpture depicting a square architectural hut with a thatched (straw) roof.
+A complex, multi-figure wooden sculpture depicting a square architectural hut with a thatched (straw) roof.
 The roof is structurally supported by elaborately carved, high-relief human caryatid figures serving as the building's posts.

 1. Aesthetic Style and Architectural Miniaturization